2025

 - Winner: $500

-- Runner-up: $100
+- Runner-up: $250

 Judges

 Once again, a variety of judges with experience in writing will help judge the 2024 competition.
-Again this year, a creative writing group from Queenwood Girls School will judge the U19 category (note that no student from that school is permitted enter the competition).

 Rowan Cahill, a widely-published author and close friend of Bob Walshe’s, has agreed to be an arbiter in situations where it’s difficult to determine winners!
 And that has happened every year!

 ROWAN CAHILL is a graduate of the universities of Sydney, New England, and Wollongong.
-Prominent in the student, anti-war and New Left movements of the 1960s and 70s, he was a Conscientious Objector during the Vietnam War.
+Prominent in the student, anti-war and political movements of the 1960s and 70s, he was a Conscientious Objector during the Vietnam War.
 He has variously worked as a farmhand, teacher (in the technical education, secondary school, prison, and university systems), freelance writer, and for the trade union movement as a publicist, historian, and rank and file activist.
 Currently an Honorary Fellow at the University of Wollongong, he has published widely in mainstream, trade union, social movement, and academic publications.
 His most recent books, co-authored with Terry Irving, are Radical Sydney (2010) and The Barber Who Read History (2021).
 His website is at https://rowancahill.net/

-Closing date
+Closing Date

 If you have any questions, please contact Phil Smith at rephilled@hotmail.com